 Crossing the Threshold

 The mentor guides the hero away from the Ordinary World to the first Threshold—or the point of no return.
-The hero’s commitment is tested, determining if the hero is truly ready for the quest.
+The hero’s commitment is tested, determining if the hero is ready for the quest.
 The Threshold is the gateway to a new dimension, far away from the Ordinary World.

 Tests, Allies, and Enemies